-We’ve done it with a variety of paints and papers (white on black was especially striking) but not watercolors, so this time around I decided to set up the pointillism activity with liquid watercolors and watercolor paper.
+We’ve done it with a variety of paints and papers (white on black was especially striking) but liquid watercolors on watercolor paper are perfect for this activity!

-And obviously, you can do Q-tip pointillism with other paints, such as tempera, acrylic, Biocolors, etc…
+And obviously, you can do Q-tip pointillism with other paints, such as tempera, acrylic, Biocolors, etc.

-The paper can be used whole or you can cut it into smaller pieces if you like.
+The paper can be used whole, or you can cut it into smaller pieces if you like.
 We found that half and quarter sheets work well with Q-tip pointillism.

 Dip a Q-tip in one of the liquid watercolors, then press the tip to the paper.

-And again.
+Keep going!
 You can get a number of dots out of one paint dip.
 When the color is starting to fade, dip the Q-tip in the paint again before pressing it to the paper.

 Or use a new Q-tip and a different color of paint.

-(The Q-tips make great dots, of course, but they also work well as paint brushes for lines and such.)
+The Q-tips make great dots, of course, but they also work well as paint brushes for lines and such.

-More Pointillism Art Ideas to Try
+More Pointillism Paint Ideas to Try

-#3.
-Try the illusion of color mixing by placing dots of different colors next to each other.
+2. Try the illusion of color mixing by placing dots of different colors next to each other.
 For example, place many dots of yellow and blue close to each other, then stand across the room to look at the artwork and see if it looks like green.

 How about you?
 Have you tried Q-tip pointillism?
 What kind of paint did you use?